segdeha/blog/posts/sending-growl-notifications-from-dashboard-widgets.md

    }
 });
 </pre>

-<p>This script makes a <code>widget.system</code> call, running the <code>growl-enabled.sh</code> shell script.
-When the shell script returns, it's value is passed into the anonymous callback function.</p>
+This script makes a <code>widget.system</code> call, running the <code>growl-enabled.sh</code> shell script.
+When the shell script returns, it's value is passed into the anonymous callback function.

-<p>The shell script is quite simple.
+The shell script is quite simple.
 It invokes the command-line utility <code>osascript</code> and runs a simple AppleScript asking for a count of the number of processes named "GrowlHelperApp".
 If Growl is enabled, the script returns a 1.
-Otherwise, the script returns a 0.</p>
+Otherwise, the script returns a 0.

 <pre class="sh_sh">
 #!/bin/sh
 osascript<<END